Xenochrophis

 Xenochrophis is a genus of snakes in the subfamily Natricinae of the family Colubridae.
 The genus is endemic to Asia.
 Some members have been moved to the genus Fowlea.

 Etymology

-The generic nomen of Xenochrophis is presumably derived from the Greek xénos, meaning foreign, strange; chros, meaning color; and ophis, meaning snake.
+The generic nomen Xenochrophis is presumably derived from the Greek xénos, meaning foreign, strange; chros, meaning color; and ophis, meaning snake.
 The generic nomen probably refers to the distinctive color pattern of this type species.
 The gender of this generic name is masculine.

 Species of Xenochrophis

 The following species are recognized as being valid.